Passion of truck driving led veteran to join U.S. Navy

-WICHITA, Kans.
-(KSNW)–Since he was a child, James Tisdale always had dreams of becoming a truck driver.
+WICHITA, Kan.
+(KSNW) — Since he was a child, James Tisdale always had dreams of becoming a truck driver.
 After he learned the military would help pay for his dream to become a reality someday, he joined the Navy in 1979.

 Before he came aboard his first ship, the young sailor’s first duty in the Navy was to perform three-volley salutes at military funerals—a job he was assigned to do all thanks to a bizarre oversight.